 - Reduce heat to low-medium and keep stirring the milk at one to one-and-a-half-minute intervals until it reduces by half.
 Simultaneously keep removing the cream from the sides of the utensil and stir it in the milk.
 Ensure you stir the milk all the way down to the base of the utensil and keep the milk bubbling.

 - When the milk has reduced by about half, lower the heat a bit.
 Keep stirring the milk almost constantly now until it becomes thick.

-- When the milk has reduced by about 75%, turn down heat to low and keep stirring the milk constantly now on.
+- When the milk has reduced by about 75%, turn down the heat to low and keep stirring the milk constantly from now on.
 This is the time you need to be very watchful as the milk may burn very non-stick if not kept continuously stirred.
 Scrape the cream from the sides and mix it in the milk as you stir.

 - Keep stirring the milk until the water in the milk dries up and all that remains is the thick creamy mawa.
 Our mawa took 1 hour and 15 minutes to make.

-- Take it off the heat and allow to cool down completely.
+- Take it off the heat and allow it to cool down completely.
 Store in an airtight container in the refrigerator.
-The mawa will remain good for 3-4 days.
+The mawa will remain good for 3 to 4 days.

 How to Make Mawa or Khoya at Home From Milk